 - Be Earnest in Praise: Praising the child just for the sake of it may have negative effects.
 Children may set their bar too low or wouldn’t be motivated to work harder.

 - Use Reinforcers Discreetly: Using reinforcers too often can dilute the purpose of reinforcement and lead to satiation.
 Satiation means that the reinforcer has lost its effect and you may need to look for another reinforcer.
 Furthermore, it’s important to choose something that is motivating enough for the child.
-Some of new behaviours we expect children to learn may be difficult for them.
+Some of the new behaviours we expect children to learn may be difficult for them.
 The reinforcer needs to be enticing enough for them to put effort in the task.

 The primary benefit of using positive reinforcement is that children may enjoy the process of learning appropriate behaviour or new skills.
 It gives them a sense of accomplishment and thus boosts their self-esteem.
-This sense of pride can act as a motivator for them to continue exhibiting desired behaviour.
+This sense of pride can act as a motivator for them to continue exhibiting the desired behaviour.
 So, positive reinforcement when used judiciously can be a win-win for both children and parents or professionals.